TeamRizu/outfox-wiki/content/user-guide/games/pomu.md

 ## Controls

 While playable on keyboard, this mode really comes alive when played with a 9 button dome controller.
 The Arcade style ones can be up to 3 feet / 91cm wide, and provide a really good base for passing the higher level charts.
-The only mode which can be troublesome is 4 button, as this uses a slghtly different mapping.
+The only mode which can be troublesome is 4 button, as this uses a slightly different mapping.

 Two player ``po-mu`` is a new feature for our simulator, and is still experimental.
 Let us know if there are any issues if you find any!